yprakash/defi-dojo/L006_Delegation/README.md

 💼 Why It Matters

 Through this exercise, we can:
-- Understand Understand low-level EVM concepts like delegatecall.
+- Understand low-level EVM concepts like delegatecall.
 - Can exploit storage layout collisions
 - Automate smart contract attacks using both Solidity and Python
-- Demonstrate key audit skills for real-world proxy contracts

 ✍️ Author